Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do

 By lending their money, investors gain access to an attractive fixed income asset class that can yield better returns than other investment options.
 Borrowers can also take advantage of lower rates based on their credit scores.
 Find out more about peer-to-peer loans, and their benefits and drawbacks.

-Peer-to-peer (P2P) providers do not match individual lenders directly with a borrower, but enable the lender to invest in a portfolio of consumer loans.
-In other words, the P2P provider facilitates a platform where investors finance a portfolio of loans and earn interest on what they lend; while borrowers are given an individual rate based on their credit score.
+Peer-to-peer providers facilitate a platform where investors finance a portfolio of loans and earn interest on what they lend; while borrowers are given an individual rate based on their credit score.

 - Borrowers.
 To borrow, you submit an application with the P2P lender.
 The provider then evaluates your eligibility for a peer-to-peer loan, by verifying your identity, credit history, employment and finances.
 It will assess the risk of the loan and give you a personalised interest rate.
 You will generally need to have a good credit history and be in a secure job to be eligible.
 After approval, your loan will be funded by one or several investors that choose to take you on.
 The P2P provider will usually deduct an application fee from the amount transferred.

 - Investors.
 Potential investors review the available applications on the website and identify the borrowers they would like to fund, in part or in full.
 Investors cannot see any personal information about borrowers.
 Funds are transferred to the borrower and their repayments are made to the investor, based on how much of the loan they funded.

-Given the ease with which people – investors and borrowers – can secure loans at favourable terms via P2P lending, it is clear these providers are here to stay.
+Given the ease with which investors and borrowers can secure loans at favourable terms via P2P lending, it is clear these providers are here to stay.
 Though small at present, the peer-to-peer industry is eyeing the potential market.
 The convenience and competitive interest rates enhance its appeal in comparison to mainstream financial institutions.
 This is also the first borrowing platform to open up the doors to smaller investors looking for higher and more secure returns.